About this course

-During the interview process, you will be asked to deliver a 10-minute presentation on your work that introduces the research project proposed for your doctorate.
+During the interview process, you will be asked to deliver a short presentation on your work that introduces the research project proposed for your doctorate.

 Details of any publications and/or exhibitions you have held that would be of interest to the assessors should be included in the application.

 Applicants whose first language is not English are usually required to provide evidence of proficiency in English at the higher level required by the University.

 3. Availability of supervision, teaching, facilities and places

 The following factors will govern whether candidates can be offered places:

 - The ability of the Ruskin School of Art to provide the appropriate supervision, research opportunities, teaching and facilities for your chosen area of work.